zhenyuanlu/zhenyuanlu.github.io/courses/ie6600-bos-su22.md

 ---
 layout: course
-permalink: /ie6600-bos-fa20/
+categories: courses
 maintitle: <b>C</b>omputation and <b>V</b>isualization for <b>A</b>nalytics
 class: course
-title: IE6600 • Fall 2020 • Northeastern University • Boston
+title: IE6600 • Full Summer 2022 • Northeastern University • Boston
+image: neu.png
+nav: IE6600
 description: IE6600 covers basic of the R, and R Shiny for data preprocessing, and visualization.
 It introduces students to static and interactive visualization, dashboard, and platform that reveal information, patterns, interactions, and comparisons by paying attention to details such as color encoding, a shape selection, spatial layout, and annotation.
-image: neu.png
-nav: IE6600
 ---

-This course covers basic of the R, and R Shiny for data preprocessing, and visualization.
+IE6600 covers basic of the R, and R Shiny for data preprocessing, and visualization.
 It introduces students to static and interactive visualization, dashboard, and platform that reveal information, patterns, interactions, and comparisons by paying attention to details such as color encoding, a shape selection, spatial layout, and annotation.
 Based on these fundamentals of analytical and creative thinking, the course then focuses on data visualization techniques and the use of the most current popular software tools that support data exploration, analytics-based storytelling and knowledge discovery, and decision-making in engineering, healthcare operations, manufacturing, and related applications.

 ***

-- **Class:** Tue, Fri 08:30am – 10:10am (ET)
+- **Class:** Monday, Wednesday 03:20 - 05:00 PM (ET)
+- **Office hour:** Wed 9:00-10:00 AM (ET)
-- **Location:** Online via Zoom
+- **Location:**  Room 254, Richards Hall
-- **Dates:** 09/11/2020 – 12/11/2020
+- **Dates:** 05/09/2022 – 08/20/2022
-- **Administration:** Class/HW/project questions, discussion or assignments will be only posted via Piazza (sign up link see slides or directly through Canvas).
+- **Administration platform:** All questions, discussion or notes will be only posted via [Campuswire](https://campuswire.com/){:target="\_blank"}.
+See sign up link on Canvas.
+- **Guideline**: Please see the post [How to ask a good question](https://stackoverflow.com/help/how-to-ask) before posting any questions or discussions.
 - **HW submission:** [Canvas](https://canvas.northeastern.edu/){:target="\_blank"}
-- **Online lectures:** The lectures will be live-streamed through Zoom.
+- **Course notes:** [Notes](https://zhenyuanlu.com/r-comput-viz-notes/){:target="\_blank"}
 - **Teaching style:** [There’s no speed limit](https://sive.rs/kimo){:target="\_blank"}.

 ***

 <!-- Staff  -->
 <div class="instructors clearfix">
-  {% for instructor in site.data.staff_bos_fa20.instructor %}
+  {% for instructor in site.data.staff_bos_su22.instructor %}
   <div class="instructor-profile-two-col">
     <a href="{{ instructor.url }}" target="_blank"><img src="{{ instructor.image | prepend: '/assets/img/' | relative_url }}" /></a>
     <ul class="instructor-info">